nineinfra/minio-charts/README.md

 ```shell
 kubectl minio init --output > resources.yaml
 ```
-### 4.replace the resouces.yaml in the director operator/templates
+### 4.replace the resouces.yaml in the directory operator/templates

+### 5.replace namespace minio-operator to nineinfra in the resources.yaml and do not create namespace

 ## directpv
 ### 1.install directpv kubectl plugin